cfug/flutter.cn/src/docs/development/platform-integration/ios-app-clip.md

 For Swift target, set the `Objective-C Bridging Header` build setting to `Runner/Runner-Bridging-Header.h`

-如果是 Swift target，设置 `Objective-C Bridging Header` 构建配置为 `Runner/Runner-Bridging-Header.h`。
+如果是 Swift target，设置 `Objective-C Bridging Header` 构建配置 为 `Runner/Runner-Bridging-Header.h`。

 In other words, the same as the main app target's build settings.